NightLapse-Studios/LazyModules/README.md

 1) Defined startup routine

-	About those callbacks... they follow the rule that they can rely on previously executed callback steps, but code which is run by the same callback step cannot be relied on.
+	As mentioned above, the LM callbacks follow the rule that they can rely on previously executed callback steps, but code which is run by the same callback step cannot be relied on.
 So when a module is `require`d (by LM), the module-scope code is, of course, executed, but it cannot rely on any other module-level code from any other modules. `__init`-level code can rely on all module-level code, but not on other `__init`-level code, and so on.
 	The goal here is to address any moments when we are wondering "When does this run?
 When is it ready to use and when is it not?"

 	It is best to think of module-level code as the "definitions and declarations" stage of startup, somewhat similar to compiling in traditional languages.

 2) Any module can depend on any module

 	Since LM `require`s all modules, the only time it is possible to enter a `require` loop is if a module attempts to rely on LM core files.
 That should never happen, as a result, modules cannot enter a `require` loop if they depend on eachother via `G.Load`.

+	**It is still recommended to use `require`** for type safety, but `G.Get` can be used as a generic dependency injector, trivializing complex problems of code/data visibility/dependency

 3) Standard library